larson-group/quadtune/tuning_files/README_tuning.md

 This folder contains scripts that, given regional files as input, optimize parameter values and create diagnostic plots.
+The scripts have been tested using Python 3.12.
 The regional files must be created beforehand by running the scripts in folder `create_regional_files`.

 ## Getting started

 1) Use `requirements.txt` to import needed python libraries.
-The scripts have been tested using Python 3.12.
+E.g., use your IDE or at the command line type
+`pip install -r requirements.txt`.

 2) QuadTune has no namelist file, but in `config.py`, you may specify the configuration of your tuning run,